nakkaya/ferret/readme.md

     java -jar ferret-app.jar -in prog.clj

-Output will be placed in a a file called `solution.cpp` passing the `-c` flag will cause this file to be automatically compiled using GNU C++.
+Output will be placed in a a file called `prog.cpp` passing the `-c` flag will cause this file to be automatically compiled using GNU C++.
 (Other compilers are supprted see Implementation Notes).